zengjixiang/jina/docs/concepts/serving/executor/hub/hub-portal.md

 ## Catalog page

-The main page contains a list of all Executors created by Jina developers all over the world.
-You can see the Editor's Pick at the top of the list, which shows Executors highlighted by the Jina team.
+The main page contains a list of all Executors created by Jina-serve developers all over the world.
+You can see the Editor's Pick at the top of the list, which shows Executors highlighted by the Jina-serve team.

 ```{figure} ../../../../../.github/hub-website-list.png
 :align: center